kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Beanstalk supports Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker web applications.
 - The current version of AWS Elastic Beanstalk uses the Amazon Linux AMI or the Windows Server 2012 R2 AMI.
 - You can: Choose OS, Choose database and storage options, Enable login access to Amazon EC2, run in more than one AZ, Use HTTPS on ELB, Access built-in CloudWatch monitoring, Adjust application server settings, pass environment variables, Run custom appliactions like memcache in EC2, Access log files without logging in to the application servers.
+- One environment cannot support two different environment tiers because each requires its own set of resources; a worker environment tier and a web server environment tier each require an Auto Scaling group, but Elastic Beanstalk supports only one Auto Scaling group per environment.
 - When updating Elastic Beanstalk with Git deployment, only the modified files are transmitted to AWS Elastic Beanstalk and updates typically take a few seconds.
+- Application can be configured to automatically scale tens or even hundreds of times based on thresholds such as CPU utilization or network bandwidth.
+- If an underlying EC2 instance fails for any reason, AWS Elastic Beanstalk will use Auto Scaling to automatically launch a new instance.
+- Beanstalk stores your application files and optionally server log files in S3.
+S3 bucket will be automatically created for you and the uploaded files will be automatically copied from your local client to Amazon S3.
+- You may configure Elastic Beanstalk to copy your server log files every hour to Amazon S3.
+You do this by editing the environment configuration settings.
+- Beanstalk can automatically provision an RDS DB Instance.
+The connectivity information to the DB Instance is exposed to your application by environment variables.
 - Application can be configured to automatically scale tens or even hundreds of times based on thresholds such as CPU utilization or network bandwidth.
 - If an underlying EC2 instance fails for any reason, AWS Elastic Beanstalk will use Auto Scaling to automatically launch a new instance.
 - Beanstalk stores your application files and optionally server log files in S3.
 S3 bucket will be automatically created for you and the uploaded files will be automatically copied from your local client to Amazon S3.